People at Work

 Bridging the Gap between Good Intentions and Good Results

-Travonnie and Kevin describe that the key problem is biased-driven decision making about where to value candidates and staff in the salary structure.
-Organizations haven’t paused to determine their compensation philosophies and as a result, “outgroups” – most often women and people of color – are not adequately compensated.
-While women have made gains in overall employment, they still earn only 82% of what men earn in comparable positions, and the gap is even greater for Black and Latina women.
+Travonnie and Kevin describe the key problem as biased-driven decision-making about where to value candidates and staff in the salary structure.
+Organizations haven’t paused to determine their compensation philosophies before hiring and as a result, “outgroups” – most often women and people of color – are not adequately compensated.
+While women have made gains in overall employment, they still earn only 82% of what men earn in comparable positions.
+The gap is even greater for Black and Latina women.
 In fact, Black and Latina women with Bachelor’s degrees earn only 65% of what their white male counterparts earn.
+This means, for many organizations, DEI in the workplace is an intention, rather than a reality.

-HR leaders should ask three key questions for more equitable compensation design.
+HR leaders should ask three key questions to improve DEI in the workplace and to create a more equitable compensation structure.

 1. Is your salary guidance clear and transparent?
 Candidates and staff should know how work at each job level will be compensated and whether criteria like performance, competency, experience and credentials will be a factor.